SyncfusionExamples/how-to-customize-segment-contol-height-in-xamarin.forms/README.md

+# How to customize segment contol height in xamarin.forms
+This section explains how to customize segment control height in xamarin.forms with examples.

 # Getting Started with Xamarin Segmented Control (SfSegmentedControl)

 This section provides an overview for working with the segmented control for Xamarin.Forms.
 Walk through the entire process of creating a real-world application with the SfSegmentedControl.